 Call almost every contractor, real estate agent, real estate investor, home painter, chimney sweeper, gutter installer, and anyone else you can find that has regular contact with homeowners and offer them 10% of any roofing business they send you.

 These people are asked all the time for recommendations and its easy money for them to make by just referring a customer.

 Explain and show your partners that you have a good reputation and that you will immediately send them a check for 10% of the contract.

 Also, create a customer referral for your past clients.
 Here is an example of a customer 10% finder’s fee letter if they send you a reference that results in a sale.

 You need to make sure that your customers take this seriously, so it is of vital importance that you make it look official.

 You need to sign each referral letter you mail out personally.
 Give an example of how much money the referral fee would be for your different services.
 For example, show that if you complete a $7,500 sale, the referral payment will result in $750 finder’s fee when you get the down payment.

 6. Be Active in Social Media

-These days’ people are using social media to discuss almost ever topic, including roofs.
+These days’ people are using social media to discuss almost every topic, including roofs.
 If you join the conversation, then position yourself as a subject matter expert and the predominate roofer in your area your business will get free publicity and reach a new customer that traditional advertising wouldn’t otherwise be able to reach.
 Be active on Facebook and Twitter by answering questions that consumers have about roofing maintenance, repairs, replacements, and financing.